 Memory is a very intriguing part of daily living.
-It is very necessary.
-However, to memorize something can turn out to be difficult.
+It is vital.
+However, memorizing something can turn out to be difficult.
 On the other hand, memory can also decline with aging.
 This is known as Dementia.
-Nevertheless, there are simple tricks to improve memory.
+Nevertheless, there are simple tricks to improve memory as memorizing can be difficult.
 Using these memory-enhancing techniques can help improve your ability to learn new information and retain the information over time.

 One of the golden rules of learning and memory is a repeat, repeat, repeat.
-The brain also responds to novelty, so repeating something in a different way or at a different time will make the most of the novelty effect and allow you to build stronger memories.
+The brain also responds to novelty, so repeating something differently or at a different time will make the most of the novelty effect and allow you to build stronger memories and learn to retain new information.
 Examples of using repetition include:

 These are some simple tricks to improve memory.

 Dementia can knock on the doorstep of even the middle-aged.
 And it can certainly be a difficult task to put something into memory at that age.